R-Anurag/Flappy-Bird-Game/README.md

 - Tap `UP arrow-key` to flap.
 - Avoid the pipes like a pro.
 - Bird Currency! <img src="others/coin.png" alt="🪙" width="16" height="16"> Gather these shiny treasures as you flap through the skies
-- Celebrate each successful flap with a victory dance! 💃 (not mandatory lol)
+- Celebrate each successful flap with a victory dance! 💃 (perhaps? no pressure!)

 ## Features
 - Catchy soundtrack (our bird is a singer ୧⍤⃝🎙 💐)